vartan/vartan.github.io/_posts/2013-03-11-photo-theremin.md

 {% include JB/setup %}

 A little known fact about LEDs (Light Emitting Diodes) is that when hooked up backwards, they act as photodiodes.
 I have manipulated this property to make a few fun and cheap Arduino projects, including a musical instrument I call a photo-theremin.

 I am going to begin with my understanding of physically how this works.
-Bare with me, my 4th grade teacher once told my mother that she was certain I’d never be an artist.
+Bear with me -- my 4th grade teacher once told my mother that she was certain I’d never be an artist, and it shows in my drawings.
 If you’re not interested in exactly how it works, feel free to scroll past my crude diagrams.
 If you’re just interested in the photo-theremin, you will find it at the bottom of this post.

 ##Physics